2025 Nyala Boeing 737 incident

-On 3 May 2025, a cargo Boeing 737-290C Advanced operated by IBM Airlines was destroyed at Nyala Airport by the Sudanese Armed Forces (SAF) during the Sudanese civil war.
+On 3 May 2025, a cargo Boeing 737-200 was destroyed at Nyala Airport by the Sudanese Armed Forces (SAF) during the Sudanese civil war.
 It was destroyed due to suspicions of carrying military weapons and supplies to the Rapid Support Forces (RSF).
-At least 20 occupants on board the aircraft were killed.
-Sources disagree on if it was a bombing or a shootdown.
+Sources initially stated that 20 or 90 occupants on board the aircraft were killed, and disagreed on whether the aircraft was bombed or shot down.
+In 2026, Reuters stated that 54 on board were killed, including 51 RSF fighters and 3 crew members.
+They also stated a further 57 were injured, and that the aircraft was destroyed by air strikes.

 Background

 Political situation

 Since 15 April 2023, a civil war has broken out in Sudan between the SAF and the paramilitary RSF.

-Airline

-IBM Airlines is a cargo airline in Kenya, unrelated to American company IBM.
-A businessman of Somalian origin is solely associated with the airline.
-There is not much information available on this airline.
-It did not comment on the incident.

-Aircraft
+Aircraft and operator

 The aircraft involved was a Boeing 737-290C Advanced and the aircraft registration was 5Y-CKD.
-It was manufactured in 1981, and IBM Airlines acquired the aircraft on 14 March 2024.
+It was manufactured in 1981, and was acquired by Kenyan cargo airline IBM Airlines on 14 March 2024.
 The Kenya Civil Aviation Authority (KCAA) had banned the aircraft from operating in Kenya for unknown reasons.
-It was the only aircraft operated by the airline.
+It was the only aircraft operated by the airline, however it was unclear who owned or was operating the aircraft at the time of the incident.
+Two of the crew members were employed by Emirati-registered company Occidental Support Services, owned by US Army veteran Steven Shaulis.
+Reuters were able to link Shaulis to at least three Boeing aircraft flying to logistic hubs of the Rapid Support Forces.